0xnullifier/ZeroLeaks/Readme.md

 ## Overview

 ZeroLeaks is a secure and privacy-focused platform for whistleblowers and journalists to anonymously share sensitive information.
 Built on the Sui blockchain with zero-knowledge proofs, ZeroLeaks ensures the authenticity of leaked documents while preserving the anonymity of sources.
+The documents are stored on walrus with encryption through seal more can be seen in [Architecture](#architecture)

 ## Features